ericwbailey/ericwbailey.website/source/published/i-love-my-slightly-smart-tiny-tv.md

 Surprise!
 A lot of my friends are also gigantic, ancient nerds.

 I’ve had so much fun showing my friends the TinyTV.
 They openly smile, giggle, and laugh with a genuine sense of delight when first seeing and operating it.
-Heck, I know two of them straight-up bought one right after.
+Heck, I know two of them straight-up bought one for themselves right after.

 And this delight is the actual, earnest version of the term.
 It’s not the tech-diluted meaning, where a stakeholder can push their own “numbers go up“ agenda to make some part of the experience worse.